-Key Focus Area Development Objectives Development Strategies Information To provide a secure ICT • Development and monitoring of ICT Communications infrastructure which infrastructure and relevant security and Technology delivers appropriate mechanisms with provision of reports.
-(ICT) levels of Workshop of ICT Policies and Confidentiality, Procedures to staff. integrity, availability, • Development of IntraNet to provide stability and growth by 2027 basic information on Email and Internet security standards for users.
+Key Focus Area Development Objectives Development Strategies Information Communications and Technology (ICT) To provide a secure ICT infrastructure which delivers appropriate levels of Confidentiality, integrity, availability, stability and growth by 2027 Development and monitoring of ICT infrastructure and relevant security mechanisms with provision of reports.
+Workshop of ICT Policies and Procedures to staff.
+Development of IntraNet to provide basic information on Email and Internet security standards for users.